storyblok/storyblok-nuxt/README.md

 #### Composition API

 The simplest way is by using the `useAsyncStoryblok` one-liner composable (it's autoimported).
-You need to pass the `slug` as the 1st parameter, _API parameters_ as the 2nd, and `bridgeOptions` as the 3rd.
+Where you need to pass as first parameter the `slug`, while the second and third parameters, `apiOptions` and `bridgeOptions` respectively, are optional.

-Check the available [API parameters](https://www.storyblok.com/docs/api/content-delivery/v2#core-resources/stories/retrieve-one-story?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-nuxt) in our API docs and [bridgeOptions](https://www.storyblok.com/docs/Guides/storyblok-latest-js?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-nuxt) passed to the Storyblok Bridge.
+Check the available [apiOptions](https://www.storyblok.com/docs/api/content-delivery/v2#core-resources/stories/retrieve-one-story?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-nuxt) in our API docs and [bridgeOptions](https://www.storyblok.com/docs/Guides/storyblok-latest-js?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-nuxt) passed to the Storyblok Bridge.

 > If you want to know more about versioning `{ version: "draft" /* or "publish" */ }` then go to the section [Working with preview and/or production environments](#3-working-with-preview-andor-production-environments)